Skip to content

 What Happens When You Change This Setting?

 When you enable the hide flashing feature, apps will stop blinking when they need your attention during a Focus Session.
-Instead, they will simply stay highlighted.
+Instead, they’ll stay highlighted.
 This creates a calmer workspace.
-You can toggle this back at any time if you prefer to see the alerts.
+You can always switch this back if you prefer to see the alerts.

 How to Configure via Settings App